-In December of 2021, HRPDC and Charter Communications were awarded a \$21 million Virginia Telecommunications Initiative (VATI) grant to bring universal broadband coverage to the City of Suffolk and Counties of Isle of Wight and Southampton.
-The grant will provide needed funding to build a high-speed, reliable, and affordable fiber internet network to areas of western Hampton Roads that are currently without service.
+In December of 2021, HRPDC and Charter Communications were awarded a \$21 million Virginia Telecommunications Initiative (VATI) grant to bring universal broadband coverage to the City of Suffolk and the Counties of Isle of Wight and Southampton.
+The grant is providing needed funding to build a high-speed, reliable, and affordable fiber internet network to areas of western Hampton Roads that are currently without service.
+This project is moving ahead rapidly with over one million feet of fiber optic cable installed.
 In total, 12,223 homes, businesses, and community anchors will gain access to broadband.

-Universal access to broadband will allow Hampton Roads to continue to develop as a nationally connected 21st-century community and international information gateway, and provide the region with the necessary infrastructure to support economic growth, new ways of learning, and access to healthcare services.
+Universal access to broadband will allow Hampton Roads to continue to develop as a nationally connected 21st-century community and international information gateway and provide the region with the necessary infrastructure to support economic growth, new ways of learning, and access to healthcare services.
 As a regional effort, this project supports the Hampton Roads Regional Broadband Initiative, which is endorsed by all 17 member localities of the HRPDC and will harness the opportunities presented by the subsea cables coming ashore in Virginia Beach.